-TOPIC: To examine the potential role of systemic neurodegeneration, this study aimed to provide an overview of the available evidence on the relationship between diabetic retinopathy DR and systemic neurodegeneration.
+TOPIC: To examine the potential role of systemic neurodegeneration, this study aimed to provide an overview of the available evidence on the relationship between diabetic retinopathy (DR) and systemic neurodegeneration.

 CLINICAL RELEVANCE: The association between DR and systemic neurodegeneration is inconsistent in the literature.
-A summary estimates on the measures of association is important to establish whether DR may be used as a risk marker of systemic neurodegeneration.
+A summary estimate on the measures of association is important to establish whether DR may be used as a risk marker of systemic neurodegeneration.

-RESULTS: We identified 27 eligible studies with a total of 1,398,041 patients with diabetes.
-Diagnosis of DR was made using fundus photography or examination (n = 20), health registries (n = 4), self-reported (n = 1), and not disclosed in the remaining studies.
+RESULTS: We identified 27 eligible studies with a total of 1 398 041 patients with diabetes.
+Diagnosis of DR was made using fundus photography or examination (n = 20), health registries (n = 4), was self-reported (n = 1), or was not disclosed in the remaining studies.
 Neurodegenerative conditions studied were cognitive impairment (n = 23), Alzheimer's disease (n = 3), and Parkinson's disease (n = 1).
-In cross-sectional and longitudinal studies, respectively, presence of any DR was associated with present (OR: 1.57; 95% CI: 1.02 to 2.43, P = 0.043) and incident (OR: 2.36; 95% CI: 1.50 to 3.71, P = 0.00021) systemic neurodegeneration, but, severity of DR was not associated with differences in systemic neurodegeneration (OR: 0.98; 95% CI: 0.45 to 2.15, P = 0.96).
+In cross-sectional and longitudinal studies, respectively, presence of any DR was associated with present (odds ratio [OR], 1.57; 95% confidence interval [CI], 1.02-2.43, P = 0.043) and incident (OR, 2.36; 95% CI, 1.50-3.71, P = 0.00021) systemic neurodegeneration, but severity of DR was not associated with differences in systemic neurodegeneration (OR, 0.98; 95% CI, 0.45-2.15, P = 0.96).

-CONCLUSION: In this systematic review, DR appears to be a marker of systemic neurodegeneration.
+CONCLUSIONS: In this systematic review, DR appears to be a marker of systemic neurodegeneration.
 Further studies are warranted to better elucidate the clinical practical implications of this relationship.